 Get to know its benefits before knowing how to raise a grateful child!
 Raising kids into grateful people is not easy.
 But it brings several benefits, both for us and our children.

-- Gratitude makes kids feel happier
+- It is gratitude that partly makes kids feel happier in their daily life

 - Since gratitude is proven to enhance physical and mental health, it helps improve kid’s overall well-being